mauricios11/python_notes/README.md

   *& jupyter nb's are mostly the same concept but with a more extensive explanation:*

-final project: plot the population of a country using an imported dataset (without using pandas)
+**final project**: plot the population of a country using an imported dataset (without using pandas)

 -  All scripts must be modularized.
 Which will be initializing from a main file